MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-faqs.md

 ---
-title: FAQs for using SAML 2.0 in Power Pages
+title: FAQs about using SAML 2.0 in Power Pages
-description: Learn about Frequently Asked Questions when using SAML 2.0 providers for authentication in Power Pages.
+description: Get answers to frequently asked questions about using SAML 2.0 providers for authentication on sites you create with Microsoft Power Pages. ms.date: 3/20/2023 ms.topic: how-to
 author: dileepsinghmicrosoft

-ms.topic: conceptual
-ms.custom:
-ms.date: 3/20/2023
 ms.author: dileeps
 ms.reviewer: kkendrick
 contributors: